abrasive/shairport/LIBSOXR.md

 cd libsoxr
 ./go
 ```
 Be patient!
-This takes a long time on a Raspberry Pi -- it looks like it gets stuck at 47%, but it will finish if you let it.
+This takes a long time on a Raspberry Pi -- it looks like it gets stuck around 40% or 50%, but it will finish if you let it.

 Having compiled `libsoxr`, it must now must be installed:
 ```